Become A Community Champion

 Additionally, we’ll provide a worksheet that will help participants begin to think about their networks of neighbors and stakeholders.
 A key component to leading change in your community is having access to a network from which to gather insights from and call upon to participate in civic activities.

 No matter the issue, there are a few successful formulas for ensuring your message resonates with the intended audience – and it relies on a combination of research-backed messages, personal stories, and data.
-Participants will practice effective communication using the “me, we, why” and other frameworks.
+Participants will practice effective communication using the “me, we, why” and other frameworks to build skills and confidence in developing messages.

-With the support of each participant’s group, everyone will use a template to create a quick action plan that they’ll present at the end of this workshop.
-The goal is to create a plan that can be completed within the following month.
+With the support of their group, everyone will use a template to create a quick action plan that they’ll present at the end of this workshop.
+The goal is to create a plan that can be started within the following month.

-The final “session” is a social celebration that will allow participants to exchange experiences in a fun and informal setting.
+The final “session” is a social celebration where each group will present their plan and then participants will exchange experiences in a fun and informal setting with food and drinks.